Husnian-ahmad/MyFirstRepo/README.md

 # MyFirstRepo
 this is my second repo
 <br>
-Owner of this Auther Husnain
+Owner of this Auther (Husnain Ahamad)